Why is my boiler making noise?

 You can also check for faults or errors by checking your boiler display for any error codes.
 Again, check your boiler manual for a list of error codes to see what they mean and follow any troubleshooting advice.

-Another check you can do yourself is to bleed your radiators to remove air from the system.
+Another check you can do yourself is to bleed your radiators to remove any trapped air from the system.

 For ongoing tips on caring for your boiler and keeping it in excellent condition take a look at our Boiler care and maintenance tips.